philou/storexplore/README.md

 @store_generator.generate(3).categories.and(3).categories.and(item_count).items
 ```

-It is also possibe to add elements with explicit values :
+You can add custom elements with explicit values :

 ```ruby
 @store_generator.